Understanding Taxation on Bonds: A Complete Guide for Investors

 Like other investment avenues, it is crucial to consider the taxes on bond investments.
 Before investing in bonds, study all the information and pay close attention to decoding the tax effects.

 Capital gains occur when a bond is sold for more than its purchase price.
+It is different for listed and unlisted bonds.
 For listed bonds, short-term capital gain (STCG) is taxed at applicable slab rates if a bond is redeemed before 12 months; otherwise, long-term capital gain (LTCG) is taxed at 10% without indexation.

 For unlisted bonds, short-term capital gain (STCG) is taxed at applicable slab rates if a bond is redeemed before 36 months.
 If the holding period is more than 36 months, LTCG is taxed at 20% without indexation.